Last Updated: March 1, 2019

-An early onset Alzheimer’s disease diagnosis can be devastating for everyone involved.
-As more attention is brought to the disease by movies like “Still Alice,” we hope more awareness, funding and support will be given to those coping with this disease.
+An early-onset Alzheimer’s diagnosis can be devastating for everyone involved.
+As more attention is brought to Alzheimer’s by films like “Still Alice,” we hope more awareness, funding and support will be given to those coping with this disease.

-Of the five million people diagnosed in the United States, an estimated 5% have early onset Alzheimer’s with symptoms occurring before the age of 65.
-Early onset Alzheimer’s is rare enough that there are not many resources available for people struggling with the diagnosis.
-At the same time, the estimated 250,000 people living with the disease in the U.S. have great need for research funding, treatment options and more importantly, emotional and physical support.
+Of more than five million people diagnosed with Alzheimer’s disease in the United States, an estimated 5% have early-onset Alzheimer’s with symptoms occurring before the age of 65.
+Unfortunately, early-onset Alzheimer’s is still rare enough that there are not many resources available for people struggling with the diagnosis.

-“It’s encouraging to see how thoughtful and empathetic participants are with each other.
-They are always quick to offer support, advice and reassurance, and I’ve found that while participants meet each other for the first time in the support group, they quickly go on to forge friendships that are active outside of the group.”
+“It’s encouraging to see how empathetic and thoughtful participants are with each other.
+They are always quick to offer advice, reassurance and support, and I’ve found that while participants meet each other for the first time in the support group, they quickly go on to forge friendships that are active outside of the group.”

-The Alzheimer’s Association has chapters throughout the U.S. that hosts support groups for people in all stages of Alzheimer’s, including younger people with early onset, as well as adult caregivers and even groups for children.
-They offer both professionally and peer led groups and all leaders receive training specific to the group he or she is leading.
+The Alzheimer’s Association has chapters throughout the U.S. that hosts support groups for people in all stages of Alzheimer’s, including younger people with early-onset, as well as adult caregivers and even groups for children.
+They offer both peer-led and professional groups and all leaders receive training specific to the group he or she is leading.

 In addition to support groups that meet in person, there are online communities that offer support in a forum setting.
 People can ask questions, share their experiences and give advice the same way as in a group setting, but there is a degree of anonymity as well as convenience.

-In some cases, both an online group and an in person group may be beneficial to the person coping with a diagnosis.
+In some cases, both an in-person and online group may be beneficial to those coping with a diagnosis.

-Have you or a loved one experienced the benefits of a support group for Alzheimer’s?
-Share your story about your experience with us in the comments below.
+Have you or a loved one experienced the benefits of a support group for early-onset Alzheimer’s?
+We’d like to hear your stories in the comments below.